felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 it: your notes will be all the *good stuff*.
 No distractions.
 Pure gold, selected by you!

-Secondly, and in my opinion most importantly, it is impossible to write down something without forcing it through your brain.
-Any sentence that goes into your notebook was seen by your eye, decoded by your brain, and felt by your hand and arm's muscles.
-For your memory, this process is a lot more involved than just reading a book, which only involves the eye and the brain.
+Secondly, and in my opinion most importantly, writing a nugget forces it to get into your brain, even if only briefly.
+Indeed, any sentence that goes into your notebook was seen by your eye, decoded by your brain, and felt by your hand and arm's muscles.
+For your memory, this process is much richer than just reading words, which only involves the eye and the brain.
 By writing your highlights, you are immersing yourself in the book.
 It's a hard experience to describe, as it is both incredibly simple and profoundly powerful.
-Give it a shot!
+I think you'll have to give it a shot to really *get* it.

 Thirdly, as I wrote earlier in [Chapter 4](#chapter-4-creating-a-system-of-learning), you want to do everything